canonical/library.canonical.com/.github/PULL_REQUEST_TEMPLATE.md

 - Check out this feature branch
 - Run the site using the command `./run serve`
 - View the site locally in your web browser at: http://0.0.0.0:8051/
-- Please Check the following basic functionalities work correctly:
+- Please check the following basic functionalities work correctly:
     - Library displays docs correctly
-    - Library search works correctly and display list of results
+    - Library search works correctly and displays a list of results
     - Library displays code correctly -> Check /about-the-library/tests-and-issues-(for-development-purpose)/code-formatting
-    - Library displays list and tables correctly ->/about-the-library/tests-and-issues-(for-development-purpose)/table-and-list-examples
+    - Library displays list and tables correctly -> Check /about-the-library/tests-and-issues-(for-development-purpose)/table-and-list-examples
     - Library soft roots work correctly

-Soft roots are when a folder is selected it hides all the side navigation focusing only on the current selected folder and its children.
-An example of this is the documentation folder on the library side navigation
+Soft roots are when a folder is selected and the side navigation hides all but the current selected folder and its children.
+An example of this is the Documentation folder on the Library side navigation.

 ## Issue / Card